 The Chicago Board of Options Exchange (CBOE) provides daily measures of volatility for the S&P 100 (VIX) and for the Nasdaq 100 (VXN).
-Both volatility indicators spiked in August and later fell significantly.
+Both volatility indicators continued decreasing during November.

 Put/Call ratios appear in figure 6.
 Monthly data are shown from January 1997 through August 2004.